 When the roulade is cool, place a piece of greaseproof paper on the worktop and dust with icing sugar.

 Now tip the roulade onto the sugared paper, and remove the lining paper on the bottom.

 Spread on mincemeat and the cooked Bramley apple

 Top with the cream.

-Now firmly grasp the long edge of the greaseproof paper and tip the roulade over, starting a Swiss roll shape.
+For more, smaller servings, firmly grasp the long edge of the greaseproof paper and tip the roulade over, starting a Swiss roll shape.
 Using the paper to help you, continue to roll the roulade, forming it with the paper when you need to, and gently squeezing to help create a firm roll.
 It might split, but that’s fine, it adds to its charm.
 For fewer, larger servings, grasp the short edge of the paper and roll.

 When you serve it, dust the whole thing with icing sugar.

 Light and delicious!
 I first made it with ordinary self raising flour.
 It was lovely, but I felt that the sponge could be a little lighter, so next time, I used cornflour instead, making it gluten free as well.
 This gives me more lovely pudding options for my coeliac brother.

 There are a great many different ways to enjoy a roulade recipe.